 Whether you are an insurance adjuster or individual who suffered a loss, we can conduct an replacement value claim appraisal report.
 We properly evaluate the situation with you, in the event of a loss, theft, damage or peril, we take the necessary measures to ascertain an accurate replacement value.
 Our art appraisals are incredibly thorough to help ensure the claim is wholly evaluated.

-They provide proof the property's pre-existing condition in the event of a total loss, and
+Provide proof of property's pre-existing condition in the event of a total loss, and

 If you are the executor of the estate of a friend or relative and the estate contains fine quality tangible personal property, you will need an appraiser to conduct a Federal Estate Tax Appraisal for the estate tax return.
 The IRS requires appraisal reports to be submitted with Form 706 if there is a single item valued at $3,000 or more, and provide relevant comparable sales and a justified reasoning.